MalaganMan/Panels/JaniKasurinen/README.md

 "YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz" is now at current final state and wont likely to be edited soon again.
  - HINT: RAISE GLOBAL MIDI DELAY FROM 1 ms to about(experiment) 100 ms for longer Midi Sample Dumps to succeed without bulk error.
  - 24 kbyte dump succeeded for me at 100 ms at least.
+ - I would say from experience that receiving and sending only very small, lets say under 25 kbyte, samples work.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
  - On 2024 20th April removed file handling triggering bug.